dallasfoley/progress-tracker-backend/README.md

 ### Authorization

 When a user makes a request to an API route that requires authentication, the Middleware class is run before the request and checks if the user has a valid access token in the Authorization header.
 If not, we return a 401 status code.
 When the Next.js proxy layer receives a 401 status code, it will attempt to call the /api/auth/refresh endpoint to get a new access token.
 If successful, the Next.js proxy layer will retry the request with the new access token, otherwise it will display an error message to the user and redirect them to the home page.

-## Security

-We utilize Javalin to configure our CORS settings and only allow it to be accessed through requests from our frontend's URL.

-We validate JWTs in Java middleware before each request hits an API route that requires authorization.
-These JWTs are stored in secure, httpOnly (https-only) cookies so they can only be

-We use Next.js as a proxy layer which helps to keep sensitive information off the client.
-Docker Secrets is also utilized to securely manage environment variables and pass them into our container at build time adding an extra layer of security.

-We use prepared statements to query of database from the DAO layer, protecting from SQL injection.

-We use a managed server and managed database where most security threats are already abstracted away.